AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

        --        ^ Pre-defined array type.
        --          Component type is Character
     begin
-       for I in reverse 1 ..
-11 loop
+       for I in reverse Message'Range loop
           --    ^ Iterate in reverse order
           Put (Message (I));
        end loop;
        New_Line;
     end Greet;

-However, what we can notice is that having to declare the bounds of the object explicitly is a bit of a hassle: One needs to manually calculate the size of the literal.
-Luckily Ada allows you to not do it.
+However, specifying the bounds of the object explicitly is a bit of a hassle;
+you have to manually count the number of characters in the literal.
+Fortunately, Ada gives you an easier way.

-Ada allows the user to omit the bounds when instanciating an unconstrained array type, if the bounds can be deduced from the initialization expression.
+You can omit the bounds when creating an instance of an unconstrained array type if you supply an initialization, since the bounds can be deduced from the initialization expression.

 .. code-block:: ada
     :class: ada-run